kotylo/tfs-assign-to-qa/README.md

 # tfs-assign-to-qa
 Reassign TFS workitems to QA, when pull request is merged to staging

+# Version history
+## v1.1
+- When there is one task with activity Development, and it's not Done, that means user is still working on the item and it's not marked with Ready For Test tag.
+- Added creation of Tasks for specified users (createTasksUsersList property in config)
+- Who created the PBI is automatically becoming the one having QA Task (in the new functionality above)
+- Monitoring for multiple repositories / branches

 # General Usage
 You'll need to go through the App.config, set URL for TFS, your Project Name, and run this Console application.
 It will monitor *staging* branch and get all TFS pull-requests for it.